arjunajayakumar/nnhtml-css-course/README.md

 * `Justify-content` property

-	* `justify-content:center` 	  -  will align the contents centre
+	* `justify-content:center` 	  -  will align the contents center
 	* `justify-content:flex-end` 	  -  will align the contents to the end
 	* `justify-content:flex-start` 	  -  will align the content to the start
-	* `justify-content:space-around`  -  will make equal spaces around the contents
+	* `justify-content:space-around`  -  will make spaces around the contents
 	* `justify-content:space-between` -  will make equal spaces between the contents